 Course Information

 The course is open to family medicine practitioners, general internists, internal medicine subspecialists, pediatricians, emergency medicine physicians, obstetricians/gynecologists, surgeons, anesthesiologists, dentists, nurses, public health professionals, physician assistants, and to anyone interested in making a career change.
 This course is divided into three two-week modules in order to accommodate busy schedules and allow more flexibility for health care professionals to take the course.
 Participants may take just one, two, or three modules in any sequence, or they may choose to take the entire course at once if their schedules allow.
-The courses of three (3) major components, with a content of approximately 301 hours of didactic contact time as follows:
+The course is made up of three (3) major components, with a content of approximately 250 hours of didactic contact time as follows:

-- Flexible, supervised, educational training modules in international travel medicine, computer modeling in epidemiologic field methods (e.g. EPI info, biostatistics, etc.) and infectious diseases and parasitology case studies (both slide- and video-based) [9 hours]
+- Flexible, supervised, educational training modules in travel medicine, computer modeling in epidemiologic field methods (e.g. EPI info, biostatistics, etc.), infectious diseases and virtual parasitology lab experience

-Following this conference, participants should be able to:
+Following this activity, participants should be able to:

 - Identify major global issues in tropical public health such as Women’s Health, Emerging Infectious Diseases, Vector Control, Water and Sanitation, and Famine and Refugees